 TL 9000 FAQ's for new registrants

 The process can take from 6 to 18 months.
-It varies with the size of the company, existing quality management systems, scope of registration (hardware, software, and service), and the amount of dedicated internal and external resources to support this effort.
+It varies with the size of the company, existing quality management systems, scope of certification (hardware, software, and service), and the amount of dedicated internal and external resources to support this effort.

 It depends on the scope and magnitude of your project.
-Total costs will depend on the number of product categories to be registered, breadth of TL 9000 certification, external consultant and training resources needed.
+Total costs will depend on the number of categories to be registered, breadth of TL 9000 certification, external consultant and training resources needed.
 See more about Registration Management System fees.

 Yes.
 TL 9000 supports three distinct certifications — TL 9000-H for hardware, TL 9000-S for software, and TL 9000-V for services.
-It allows for a registration to cover hardware, software, services, or any combination thereof.
+It allows for a certification to cover hardware, software, services, or any combination thereof.

 Yes.
-The company can register for TL 9000-H, TL 9000-S, or both (TL 9000-HS).
+The company can certify for TL 9000-H, TL 9000-S, or both (TL 9000-HS).

 The complete set of measurements is defined in the TL 9000 Quality Management System Measurements Handbook.
-The set of measurements reported by a registration is determined by the product category and certification type (H, S, V).
-Data templates defining the exact set TL 9000 measurements in a product category and certification type are available via the TL 9000 public web site in the Alerts section under Data Submissions.
+The set of measurements reported by a certification is determined by the category and certification type (H, S, V).
+Data templates defining the exact set TL 9000 measurements in a category and certification type are available via the TL 9000 public web site in the Alerts section under Data Submissions.

 The Measurements Handbook is a comprehensive guide to measurements processing, usage, responsibilities and requirements.
 This book defines the minimum set of performance measurements to assess progress and evaluate results of quality management system implementation.

-The QuEST Forum is responsible for maintaining the TL 9000 Quality Management System Handbooks and is responsible for maintaining compatibility with other sets of requirements and standards.
+The TIA QuEST Forum is responsible for maintaining the TL 9000 Quality Management System Handbooks and is responsible for maintaining compatibility with other sets of requirements and standards.